s-victor/TinyPedal/docs/customization.md

 Set font color for opponent vehicle that is laps ahead or behind player vehicle.

     driver_name_mode
 Set driver name display mode.
 Default value is `0`, which displays driver name.
-Set to `1` to display vehicle(livery) name instead.
+Set to `1` to display vehicle(livery) name.
+Set to `2` to display both driver name & vehicle name combined.

     bar_driver_name_width
 Set drive name display width, value in chars, such as 18 = 18 chars.